 And while you are at it…Make Your Own Comfort Foods

 I don’t know about you, but when I get stressed or upset I often turn to food- bad habit I know!
-In addition to warming soups and breads (see above), being able to make your own junk food can be quite a money saver.
+In addition to warming soups and breads (see above), being able to make your own junk food can save you quite a lot of money on your grocery bill.
 Things like brownies and cookies can be make at home for pennies per serving.
 Plus if you have to make your own, chance are you may decide you don’t need them after all and choose a better and more healthy stress relieving activity.

 Make Soups a Menu Staple